olegeremenko/nodejs2022Q4-service/README.md

 ## Server environment variables

-Copy `.env.example` to `.env` and update the PORT value if needed, update Postgres parameters.
+Copy `.env.example` to `.env` and update the PORT value if needed.

+Update Postgres parameters if needed.

 ## Running application